mihrab34/medtrack-takehome-task/README.md

 ```
 ## 🕹️ Setup
 ```
-  Clone the repository on your machine and cd into it npm install npm run start
+  Clone the repository on your machine and cd into it project directory cd my-app npm install npm run start
 ```